matthewturk/astr496-spr2018/week01/index.md

 layout: week
 ---

-# Week 1 - Introduction
+# Week 1 - Conversational Computation

 This week, we covered a few important topics.
 The rough outline is: